syslog-ng/syslog-ng.github.io/doc/_admin-guide/090_Global_options/000_Global_options.md

 |  Accepted values:|   0, 1, 2, 3|
 |Default:|           0|

-*Description:* Specifies the detail of statistics syslog-ng collects about the processed messages.
+*Description:* Specifies the detail of statistics {{ site.product.short_name }} collects about the processed messages.

 - Level 0 collects only statistics about the sources and destinations.